Propheci/odesli-rs/README.md

 # odesli-rs
-[UNOFFICIAL] Rust library to communicate with Odesli API
+[UNOFFICIAL] Async Rust library to communicate with Odesli API

 - Supports getting by URLs and IDs